onmygenius/wpupsell/apps/plugin/readme.txt

 **How it works:**

 1. Install and activate the plugin
-2. Get your API key from [WPUpsell Dashboard](https://wpupsell-dashboard.vercel.app)
+2. Get your API key from [UpSell AI Dashboard](https://upsellai-dashboard.vercel.app)
 3. Enter your API key in plugin settings
 4. AI recommendations appear automatically on product pages
 5. Watch your sales grow!

 == Installation ==

-1. Upload the plugin files to `/wp-content/plugins/wpupsell` directory
+1. Upload the plugin files to `/wp-content/plugins/upsellai` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to WPUpsell settings and enter your API key
+3. Go to UpSell AI settings and enter your API key
 4. Done!
 Recommendations will appear on product pages

 == Frequently Asked Questions ==

-= Do I need a WPUpsell account? =
+= Do I need a UpSell AI account? =

-Yes, you need to sign up at [wpupsell-dashboard.vercel.app](https://wpupsell-dashboard.vercel.app) to get your API key.
+Yes, you need to sign up at [upsellai-dashboard.vercel.app](https://upsellai-dashboard.vercel.app) to get your API key.

 = Is there a free trial? =